SoundWire Audio Communication System

 You may hear more audio artifacts when using SoundWire in this way.
 When done you should change latency steering back to “Normal”.

 It’s possible to use SoundWire over cell data networks instead of WiFi.
 We recommend using SoundWire full version with compression turned on.
 You'll need at least 150 kilobits/sec consistent download speed on your phone and should have an unlimited data plan.
 You must configure your router to forward UDP port 59010 to your PC.
 When connecting, enter the correct IP address or host name (don’t use auto locate).
-To enter a host name turn on the “Enter alpha server name” option in the app.
-Unless your PC is connected directly to the internet, don't use the IP address displayed by the Soundwire server.
+To enter a host name turn on the “Enter alpha server name” option in the app (otherwise you can only enter numbers).
+Unless your PC is connected directly to the internet, don’t use the IP address displayed by the Soundwire server.
 Use the IP address obtained by your router instead.
-You can find this address by visiting http://www.tracemyip.org with a browser on your PC.
+You can find this address by by typing "what's my IP" into a Google search on your PC.
+If SoundWire warns that WiFi is not enabled you can ignore this warning when connecting over cell networks.
 Select the largest buffer size (512k) in the Android app settings, and check that compression is on.
-You might need to set an even larger buffer if you get dropouts, if so turn on Pro Mode and try a buffer size of 4000 or 5000 ms. If you set a large buffer size and see the message “Could not initialize audio playback” then the buffer size is too large and must be reduced, or turn on the Android Native Audio setting to allow large buffers up to 8000 ms. If SoundWire warns that WiFi is not enabled you can ignore this warning when connecting over 3G/4G.
+You might need to set an even larger buffer if you get dropouts, if so turn on Pro Mode and try a buffer size of 4000 or 5000 ms. If you set a large buffer size and see the message “Could not initialize audio playback” then the buffer size is too large and should be reduced, or turn on the Android Native Audio setting to allow large buffers up to 8000 ms.

 Using SoundWire Over WAN

-To use SoundWire over a Wide Area Network follow the same steps as for 3G/4G above.
+To use SoundWire over a Wide Area Network follow the same steps as for cell networks above.
 For example, your phone may be connected to WiFi at work or at a friend’s house and communicate with the SoundWire Server running at your home.

 Using SoundWire With Bluetooth Tethering